 Telephones are provided in the BHCLR building for student use.
 There is no charge.
 Emergency messages are relayed directly to the student if possible.
 Additionally, bulletin boards are maintained for communication.
-Official communications to applicants and students are through the U.S. Mail system and/or email.
+Official communications to applicants and students may be through email or U.S. Mail.

 Information related to BHCLR class or campus activities is posted on designated bulletin boards.
 No signs or posters are permitted on painted, glass or wooden surfaces.
-The Coordinator of Campus and Financial Services or designee must approve anything other than official school postings on the BHCLR campus, including the main lobby.
-School administration reserves the right to remove any communication or posting.
+The Coordinator of Campus and Financial Services or designee must approve anything other than official college postings on the BHCLR campus, including the main lobby.
+BHCLR administration reserves the right to remove any communication or posting.

 New and revised policies are distributed via electronic mail notification.
-This distribution serves as official notification until new policies are published in the next printing of the official school document(s) and/or publications.
+This distribution serves as official notification until new policies are published in the next printing of the official college documents and/or publications.